develone/catzip/README.md

 # The cputest.c & hello.c also require creating libicozip.a or libcatzip.a
 # The libraries libicozip.a or libcatzip.a are made up of serveral C files.
 # crt0.c, syscalls.c, umod.c, and udiv.c
-# Need to modify sw/host/port.h
+# For the icozip need to modify sw/host/port.h
 # -// #define     FPGAHOST        "localhost"
 # -#define        FPGAHOST        "rpi"
 # +#define        FPGAHOST        "localhost"